EPSY - Educational Psychology

 In this capstone course, the student is expected to synthesize and integrate the conceptual, theoretical, and practical knowledge, skills, and dispositions acquired in the program.

-Expertise in the assessment of learning and cognitive development requires knowledge of varied models and methods of assessment, data collection, and data analysis.
+Expertise in psychoeducational assessment requires knowledge of varied models and methods of assessment, data collection, and data analysis.
 These practicum courses provide graduate students with opportunities to apply their knowledge of assessment models and methods to specific school-related concerns.
 Graduate students will gain experience collecting data, evaluating information, identifying strengths and needs, and developing effective services and programs in schools.
 Students will practice data-based decision-making and accountability skills with specific school-based examples.
 These practicum courses may be repeated for credit.

-Practicum in Data-Based Decision-Making: Applied Statistics (1 – 2).
-This practicum is designed to provide school-based applications of EDTC 6240 Educational Statistics, an introductory graduate course in using quantitative methods for inquiry in education.
+Practicum in Data-Based Decision-Making: Applied Statistics (1–2).
+This practicum is designed to provide school-based applications of research and statistics courses such as EDTC 6240 Educational Statistics, an introductory graduate course in using quantitative methods for inquiry in education.

-Practicum in Data-Based Decision-Making: Research and Program Evaluation (1).
-This practicum is designed to provide experience with school-related research and program evaluation.
-This practicum is connected with EPSY 5971 Models of Behavior Management, a course that focuses on behavioral interventions and mental health programs designed to develop social and life skills in children.
+Practicum in Data-Based Decision-Making: Mental Health Services (1-2).
+This practicum is designed to provide experience with school-related services and program evaluation.
+This practicum is connected with courses such EPSY 5290, EPSY 5952, EPSY 5890, and EPSY 5971 and other courses that focus on mental health programs and interventions designed to develop social and life skills in children.

 Practicum in Data-Based Decision-Making: Consultation and Applied Field Research (1).
 This practicum is designed to provide experience with a consultative problem-solving process.
-This practicum is connected with the course, EPSY 6000 Advanced Graduate Certificate Project in Assessment of Learning and Cognitive Development, a course that is the culminating experience in the AGC program.
-These AGC projects are based on applied field research and consultation at the student’s own workplace or practicum placement.
-Students have opportunities for planning, implementing, and evaluating projects related to learning and cognitive development.
+This practicum is connected with applied field research and consultation at the student’s own workplace or practicum placement.
+Students have opportunities for planning, implementing, and evaluating projects related to school-based concerns.

 The aim of the Portfolio-Based Analysis course is to assist school psychology students in developing and demonstrating their mastery of skills that are related to the eleven competencies of school psychology described by the Missouri Department of Elementary and Secondary Education (DESE), the matching eleven domains described by the National Association of School Psychologists (NASP), the six goals and outcomes of the International Association of School Psychologists (ISPA), and the four goals of the School of Education. the preparation of the School Psychology Portfolio facilitates reflection, self-assessment, goal setting, and improvement.

-the purpose of this course is to assist in the preparation of school psychology graduate students for entry into the field. the seminars include topics and activities in the professional practice of school psychology.
-May be repeated for credit.
+The purpose of EPSY 6200 Seminar in School Psychology is to assist in the preparation of school psychology graduate students for entry into the field.
+The seminars include topics and activities in the professional practice of school psychology.

 The student completes a thesis project under faculty supervision.
 The thesis option is recommended for those considering graduate study at a doctoral level.
 All theses must follow university guidelines and be deposited in the Webster University library.